techgnosis/tanzu-gitops/README.md

 ### TODO
+* Configure MySQL with some defaults for spring-petclinic
-* Need to deploy MySQL for PetClinic
+* Configure spring-petclinic to use the MySQL instance
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.